 One of the biggest beauty benefits of hemp oil is that it does not clog pores while moisturizing the skin.
 It’s also very rich in texture which can call for extra moisturization when compared to other ingredients.
 Hemp oil also has some anti-inflammatory properties.
 When it comes to the scalp, hemp oil can prevent itchiness and dryness, and it can even improve blood circulation.

 CBD, on the other hand, can help protect the skin from free radicals, and therefore has anti-aging benefits and can help prevent dullness.
-It’s also known for its anti-inflammatory properties, which is not only great for the skin on our faces but great for the scalp.
+It’s also known for its anti-inflammatory properties, which is not only great for the skin on our faces but great for the scalp and overall hair wellness.
 If you deal with scalp tenderness or psoriasis, CBD can help alleviate the symptoms.